x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 ## Monitor Commands

+List of specific ```monitor``` commands available for the SmartProbe.

 **Note** : All hex values are not prefixed with 0x, but just sent directly.

-:warning: Sometimes combinations of these commands can freeze up the CPU if the SageProbe, if things start acting weird then just reset both.
+:warning: Sometimes combinations of these commands can freeze up the CPU or the SageProbe, if things start acting weird then just reset both.

 ### delay
 *Description* : Delays for an unknown amount of time (short though).
 Could be measured through FW of the SmartProbe.